mpv-player/mpv/DOCS/man/en/options.rst

     :1: Align subtitle center.
     :2: Align subtitle bottom edge (default).

---subcc=<1-4>
-    Display DVD Closed Caption (CC) subtitles from the specified channel.
-    These are *not* the VOB subtitles, these are special ASCII subtitles for the hearing impaired encoded in the VOB userdata stream on most region 1 DVDs.
-CC subtitles have not been spotted on DVDs from other regions so far.

 --subcp=<codepage>
     If your system supports ``iconv(3)``, you can use this option to specify the subtitle codepage.